nosco/hx/docs/authoring-components.md

 React component class. `hx` exposes a very barebones `hx/defcomponent` macro that binds closely to the OOP, class-based API React has for maximum flexibility.
 You can also leverage libraries like Om.Next, Reagent, Rum, or other frameworks that have state management built in.
+Note though that React Hooks takes away most, if not all of the need to use the class-based React lifecycle methods, in a very nice and functional way that meshes very well with ClojureScript.
+It is advised that you read more on React Hooks at the [official documentation](https://reactjs.org/docs/hooks-intro.html).